 General Opinion On The Entire Rombo Picks Line

-I honestly thought that being the thickest, Jade would be my favorite pick.
-To my surprise, Diamond feels a lot more natural to me.
-It also feels a lot tougher than it is, giving that zero-flexibility vibe, where in fact, it’s almost as flexible as a Jazz III.
-That being said, I feel like Origami is the most versatile pick I ever tried.
+That being said, I feel like Origami is the most versatile pick I have ever tried.
 It won’t be as good as Diamond for your solos, not as good as Classic for strumming, or as good as Waves for power chord palm muting.
 But it can definitely do all of these things, making it the most useful pick in the range.

 Final Thoughts

-I tend to take my time with reviews.
-I spent more than a month abusing these picks before I even started writing anything.
-Through the entire 1+ months process of checking these picks out, I didn’t once find myself playing something that required something Rombo Picks couldn’t deliver.
-So, that’s a good set to take to an island.
-That being said, I found myself, again and again, reaching out to grab Diamond, even if it didn’t fit what I played.
-I love this pick because it’s comfortable, it’s a perfect size, and it’s got tons of character.
+Through the entire process of checking these picks out, I didn’t once find myself playing something that required something Rombo Picks couldn’t deliver.
+So, that’s an excellent set to take to an island.
+That being said, I found myself, again and again, reaching out to grab Diamond and Shell, even if it didn’t fit what I was playing.
+I’ love this pick because it’s comfortable, it’s a perfect size, and it’s got tons of character.
+I’m torn between them, and I’m very happy that I don’t really have to chose a favorite.

 The price may sound a bit steep, but when taking the comfort and superb durability against most other comparable picks into account, Rombo Picks is a clear winner.